-After initialization, the DS92LV16 Serializer is able to transfer data to the Deserializer.
-The serial data stream includes a start bit and stop bit appended by the serializer, which frame the sixteen data bits.
+After initialization, the DS92LV18 Serializer is able to transfer data to the Deserializer.
+The serial data stream includes a start bit and stop bit appended by the serializer, which frames the eighteen data bits.
 The start bit is always high and the stop bit is always low.
 The start and stop bits also function as clock bits embedded in the serial stream.

-The Serializer block accepts data from the DIN0-DIN15 parallel inputs.
+The Serializer block accepts data from the DIN0-DIN17 parallel inputs.
 The TCLK signal latches the incoming data on the rising edge.
-If the SYNC input is high for 6 TCLK cycles, the DS92LV16 does not latch data on the DIN0-DIN15.
+If the SYNC input is high for 6 TCLK cycles, the DS92LV18 does not latch data from DIN0-DIN17.